Skip to Main Content

 Nearly one million images including art, architecture, photography, and humanities, with tools to save and present images.
 Has illuminated manuscripts, book illustrations, author photos; find things like Blake's etchings, Plath's photo, Shakespearean theatre sets.

-History Vault (Proquest)
+History Vault (Proquest) This link opens in a new window

 Primary source archival materials like letters, papers, photographs, scrapbooks, financial records, and diaries.
 NU Libraries' subscription includes: Immigration Records from the U.S. Immigration and Naturalization Service (INS), National Association for the Advancement of Colored People (NAACP) Papers, Women's Rights Collections with documents from organizations like the Women's Party and League of Women Voters.

-Historical Black Newspapers (ProQuest)
+Historical Black Newspapers (ProQuest) This link opens in a new window

 A sub-set of the entire historical newspaper collection, vital for a full understanding of U.S. history.